guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >```
 >Sentinel modules were imported to make use of repeatable function within the policy.

+Enforcement levels
+- Advisory: The policy is allowed to fail.
+However, a warning should be shown to the user or logged.
+- Soft Mandatory: The policy must pass unless an override is specified.
+The semantics of "override" are specific to each Sentinel-enabled application.
+The purpose of this level is to provide a level of privilege separation for a behavior.
+Additionally, the override provides non-reputation since at least the primary actor was explicitly overriding a failed policy.
+- Hard Mandatory: The policy must pass no matter what.
+The only way to override a hard mandatory policy is to explicitly remove the policy.
+Hard mandatory is the default enforcement level.
+Ir should be used in situations where an override is not possible.
 ###### Terraform concepts

 Another common practice is to have one single configuration file that contains all the resource blocks required to provision the infrastructure.
 A single configuration file can have as many number of configuration blocks that you need.
 A common naming convention used for such a configuration file is to call it the main.tf.